Democracy in BC

-British Columbia is a parliamentary democracy, which means that British Columbians elect people to represent them at the provincial legislature.
+British Columbia today is both a constitutional monarchy and a parliamentary democracy, which means that British Columbians elect people to represent them at the provincial legislature.
 These elected representatives are called members of the legislative assembly (MLAs).
 Each MLA represents a different area, called an electoral district or a constituency.
 It is their job to pass legislation, approve finances and scrutinize the government.

 British Columbia entered into Confederation and became a province on July 20, 1871.
 The lieutenant-governor appointed an interim cabinet, and election writs were issued to choose 25 members from 12 electoral districts for the first provincial legislature.
 Votes used to happen publicly: on nomination day, electors, candidates and their agents would vote by a show of hands.
 The person who received the most votes would be elected, unless someone demanded a poll on polling day.